 If your nonprofits work with cellular companies to run the text-to-give campaigns, the cellular companies will transfer the funds to the nonprofit once donors pay their phone bills, which means the money might take 30 to 60 days to reach them.
 This has, however, been solved by modern-day text-to-give providers.

 Purchasing any sort of fundraising software can be a significant investment for your nonprofit.
 The costs associated with text-to-give software include costs for the software itself, the payment processing fees, maintenance and set up fees, vendor fees, shortcodes, and additional keywords and messages.
 Of course, some text-to-give vendors will be more affordable than others, so your nonprofit may not have to worry about all of these costs.

 3. Donation Cap

-In case you’ve opted for a more traditional text-to-give vendor, there’s usually a $5-$10 cap on all donations.
-However, next-generation text-to-give services have made the process of text giving less cumbersome by removing the donation cap.
+In case you’ve opted for a more traditional text-to-give vendor, there’s usually a $5-$10 caps on all donations.
+However, next-generation text-to-give services have made the process of online giving less cumbersome by removing the donation cap.